Spinal stenosis is a condition in which the bony spaces in the spine gradually narrow and eventually compress the nerves traveling through the spine.

 As mentioned at the start of this article, there are no noticeable correlations to date between the incidence of spinal stenosis and factors such as occupation, race, gender or build.
 This said, however, most cases of stenosis appear in individuals aged 60 or over.

-As mentioned above, many individuals with spinal stenosis (as evidenced by X ray, MRI or CT scans) do not have any actual symptoms.
+As mentioned above, many individuals with spinal stenosis (as evidenced by an MRI or CT scan) do not have any actual symptoms.

 In cases in which the stenosis is in the neck:

 The patient can experience numbness or tingling in the arms, hands, feet or legs;